mylesgoose/llama-recipes/recipes/quickstart/finetuning/README.md

     flop_counter_start: int = 3 # The step to start profiling, default is 3, which means after 3 steps of warmup stage, the profiler will start to count flops.
     use_profiler: bool = False # Enable pytorch profiler, can not be used with flop counter at the same time.
     profiler_dir: str = "PATH/to/save/profiler/results" # will be used if using profiler
+    checkpoint_interval 5 \ save points during the epoch
+    max_checkpoints_to_keep 2 \ max number of checkpoints to save

 ```